-- These cereal treats are perfect for sharing at potlucks, make them for parties, or for a simple afternoon snack.
-They make a great portable snack to take along on hikes or a picnic.
+- These cereal treats are perfect for sharing at potlucks, make them for parties, or a simple afternoon snack.
+They make a great portable snack for hikes or a picnic.
 Don't forget to tuck a square into your kid's lunchbox

 - This is an easy recipe that takes minutes to make.
 Really, 15 minutes and you will have a fun treat.